 As members of EUAR, we are committed to the ongoing, long-term practice of anti-racism.
 With God’s help . . .

 - We learn a new analysis of historical, institutional, and cultural racism at an in-depth racial equity training (see Workshops for more information).

 - We commit to internalizing the new analysis through active study and repeated training attendance.

-- We seek to see and understand the commonality of structural racism across all systems such as religion, education, health, finance, housing, and criminal justice.
+- We seek to see and understand the commonality of structural racism across all systems such as religion, education, health, finance, housing, and the criminal legal system.

 - We prayerfully reflect on, discuss and deepen our awareness of how the new way of understanding racism is grounded in our Christian faith.

 - We build connections with anti-racist organizers, caucuses and discussion groups in The Episcopal Church, from other faith traditions, and in our larger communities.